raphaeleze/terrafromModules/README.md

 This repository contains a collection of Terraform modules that can be used in your Terraform configuration files.

+This was created for demonstation purpose on my github repo [terraformPractice/04](https://github.com/raphaeleze/terraformPractice/tree/main/04).

 ## Usage

 To use this module in your Terraform configuration, use the following syntax: